mzivic7/SyncTEd/encryption_setup.md

 - Key-pair is generated in "data" directory.
 3. Client repeat process same as host did in step 3.
 4. Both host and client exchange their public keys.
-- public key is in "data" directory with name "publc_key.pem"
+- public key is in "data" directory with name "public_key.pem"
 - Host should saves clients public key in "data" directory as "peer_public_key.pem" or load it after launching SyncTEd.
 - Client should do same with hosts public key.
 5. Host run SyncTEd first, than client.
 If keys are correct, connection should be established.